Upper Dolpo Trekking Highlights

 Upper Dolpo Trekking Cost

-It is a camping trek in Nepal requiring a crew consisting of cooks, porters, and a crew leader.
+It is a camping trekking in Nepal requiring a crew consisting of cook, porters, and crew leader.
 You have to pay their daily wages (plus tips only if you want).
-But you don’t have to spend on accommodation services because you sleep at the tented camp.
+But you don’t have to spend for accommodation services because you sleep at the tented camp.

 To reach to Juphal from Kathmandu via Nepalgunj and return the same way, you need air tickets.
-Flight tickets are more expensive than bus tickets.
+Obviously, flight tickets are more expensive than bus tickets.

 Upper Dolpo Trekking Itinerary

 Upper Dolpo Trekking Itinerary ranges from 8 days to 27 days.
-Shot Upper Dolpo Trek is suitable for those who have limited time but want to explore the hidden valleys.
-However, a 27-day itinerary is the ultimate way to explore the diverse culture, landscape, and biodiversity of Inner Dolpo.
+Shot Upper Dolpo Trek is suitable for the ones having limited time but want to explore the hidden valleys.
+However, 27-Days’ itinerary is the ultimate way to explore the diverse culture, landscape, and biodiversity of Inner Dolpo.

 Dolpo Region is divided into Lower Dolpo Trekking and Upper Dolpo Trekking.
 This region is surrounded by Mustang in the earth and Rukum in the west.
 Similarly, in the south lie Jumla and Mugu while the Tibetan Plateau lies in the northern part.